AI-In-Population-Health-Lab/Deep-Transfer-Learning-Package-Release-V1/README.md

 	python learnTargetModel_prob.py --target=findings_final_0814_seed-53154026_size50 --seed=14942
 	```

-3. **BL_combined**: using both the source and target training datasets to train a model, and obtaining a trained model under the combined setting
+3. **BL_combined**: use both the source and target training datasets to train a model, and obtain a trained model under the combined setting
 	```pyrhon
 	#using  all of target dataset to train learnSourceTargetModel (with defualt hyperparameters)
 	python learnSourceTargetModel.py